Sajan81/GursagarBookStore/GursagarBookStore/README.txt

 Added the product of to Repository and Irepository and updated the unit of work and Iunitofwork and updated all the content along with readme
 I have made a controller name as a ProductController.cs and updated my controllers folder

+i have added A NEW folder under View Models and updated it according to as content